Category: E

 👥 Population & Demographics

-As per the United States Census Bureau, the population of Erving was estimated to be around 1,800 in 2019.
-The town has a diverse age range, with a median age of 44.4 years.
-The racial makeup of the town is predominantly White, with small percentages of African American, Native American, Asian, and other races.
+As of the 2020 census, the population of East Millinocket was approximately 1,700.
+The town’s population consists of a mix of different age groups, with a median age of around 52 years.
+The racial makeup of the town is predominantly White, with small percentages of other races.

 🏛️ History